An international quotation: what agreements to include

 3. Exact product description

-When you do business internationally, you will usually sell your products through a catalogue or website and the buyer will not have the chance to see the product before they buy it.
+When you do business internationally, you will usually sell your products through a catalogue or website .The buyer will not have the chance to see the product before they buy it.
 Your quotation should clearly state what product you are offering.
-Include technical specifications such as the model number, drawing number, dimensions, and colour, and add quality indications for each item, so the customer can be sure that they are purchasing the right product.
-Describing the product in as much detail as possible will help prevent misunderstandings later on and reduce the chance that the customer is dissatisfied with the colour, price, or specifications of the product.
-In the end, it may save you a return
+Include technical specifications such as the model number, drawing number, dimensions, and colour.
+Add quality indications for each item, so the customer can be sure that they are purchasing the right product.
+Describing the product in as much detail as possible will help prevent misunderstandings later on.
+It reduces the chance that the customer is dissatisfied with the colour, price, or specifications of the product.
+In the end.
+It may save you a return.

 4. Quantity